 To be eligible for inclusion and potential monetization from member-only content, user posts must meet all Medium rules as well as the following content requirements.
 We’ve set these additional guidelines for member-only stories to create a fair environment for writers in our Partner Programand a richer reading experience for members.

 - You may not sell advertising in or on your member-only content.

 - Member stories should not exist with the predominant purpose of driving traffic to an external website, business, or product.
 All included content must be relevant, substantial and informative.

 - If you have received compensation, free goods/services, or anything of value in connection with the topic of a post, you must make this clear.

 - Do not ask for claps or include other calls to action, including gifs of clapping, requests for donations, or other links or embeds for the purpose of capturing user information or soliciting money.

 - Do not use content or images licensed as non-commercial in your Partner Program posts.

 Medium reserves the right to review posts or accounts at any time and stop payment for any post or to any account, and/or remove from the Member section content that violates these Member Content Guidelines, or Medium’s general rules.
 In deciding whether something has violated the Rules and Guidelines, we will take into account things like the context, newsworthiness, and nature of the posted information and applicable privacy laws.
 Repeated violations of the Rules and Requirements will result in permanent ineligibility to participate in the program.

 If you find a member post or account on Medium that violates these rules, please flag it.
 You can use this form to provide more detail or to report other conduct you believe violates our rules.
 Additionally, you can send us an email to email@example.com.

 If you have questions or feedback about these rules, let us know.
-Like everything on Medium, they are open to discussion.
 You can contact us at firstname.lastname@example.org.